home-assistant/home-assistant.io/source/_integrations/proxmoxve.markdown

 [Proxmox VE](https://www.proxmox.com/en/) is an open-source server virtualization environment.
 This integration allows you to poll various data from your instance.

-After configuring this component, the binary sensors automatically appear.
+After configuring this integration, the binary sensors automatically appear.

 ## Configuration